- About ME

 - Please submit the Course Election Form with your application.

-- ME JI-SGUS students may pursue a coursework, research, or thesis Masters.
+- ME JI-SUGS students may pursue a coursework, research, or thesis Masters.
 The courses a student selects for double-counting must satisfy requirements from the type of Masters the student chooses.
 The requirements for the coursework, research, and thesis Masters are described above.

 - We will accept a maximum of 6 credits to be double-counted between the undergraduate and graduate degrees, even if the credit for specific courses to be double-counted adds to more than 6 credit hours.
 However, the balance of the credit remaining after 6 hours are double-counted cannot be counted toward any other Rackham degree requirement.
 For example, if a student wishes to double-count 2 courses with a total of 8 credits, only 6 of those credits will be applied towards the students MSE degree.
 The 2 remaining credits cannot count toward the MSE degree.
-Double-counted credits can only come from graduate level Technical Electives, Advanced Math, and/or relevant General Electives and are subject to approval of the Graduate Application Committee.
+Double-counted credits can only come from graduate level Technical Electives, Advanced Math, and/or relevant General Electives and are subject to approval of the Graduate Admissions Committee.

 - All double-counted and transfer courses must have grades of "B" or above to be able to fit into the MSE (ME) degree audit.